-III.D.12.1 - Reports - Actuarial Study of Retiree Health Liabilities Under GASB 74/75- 2020 taxpayers of Alameda County through ad valorem taxes collected by the County Treasurer.
+III.D.12.1 - Reports - Actuarial Study of Retiree Health Liabilities Under GASB 74/75- 2020 anticipated for the next several years.
+The debt incurred on these bond measures is paid by the taxpayers of Alameda County through ad valorem taxes collected by the County Treasurer.
 The payment to the bondholders is made through these collections and has no impact on the District's financial condition (III.D.13.1).
 The District does not have any other locally-incurred debt.